mvolkmann/blog/src/smalltalk/30-development-environment.md

   If the desired class category is already selected and a class in that category is selected, click it so it is deselected.
+  If the "instance" button is not selected, click it.
   The bottom pane will now contain the following message send template:

   ```smalltalk